 Visual Window Analytic Functions¶

-The Window visual recipe in Dataiku allows you to use these features without coding:
+The Window visual recipe in Dataiku allows you to take advantage of these powerful features without coding.
+For example:

-- Filter rows by order of appearance within a group
+- Filtering rows by order of appearance within a group

-- Compute the number of events that occurred during the 7 days prior to another event
+- Computing the number of events that occurred during the n days prior to another event

 The PostgreSQL documentation has a very good introduction to the concept of Window analytics.
 Quoting: